-- If the POWER lamp does not light when you turn on the power, check the power cord connection. - If the CHARGE lamp does not light at the start of charging, make sure the battery pack is firmly mounted into the charger.
-Poor mounting of the battery pack may result in faulty charging. - When the fully charged battery pack is placed into the battery charger, the CHARGE lamp turns on and then off.
-In the case of the five-slot charger, the CHARGE lamp lights green. - When charging a battery pack that has not been used for a long time, the CHARGE lamp may blink for a while.
+- If the CHARGE lamp does not light at the start of charging, make sure the battery pack is firmly mounted into the charger.
+Poor mounting of the battery pack may result in faulty charging. - When the fully charged battery pack is placed into the battery charger, the CHARGE lamp first lights red, then lights green. - When charging a battery pack that has not been used for a long time, the CHARGE lamp may blink for a while.
 This does not indicate an error.
 You can continue charging. - The battery pack can be recharged about 300 times (when used at normal temperatures).
 If the battery pack is fully charged but runs out quickly, replace it with a new battery.
 The battery may still be used, but the battery life may degrade over time.